-- ► Knock out the filter. - ► Spray outside of filter with STIHL special cleaner or soapy water. - Rinse outside of filter under warm running water.
+- ► Knock out the filter. - Spray outside of filter with STIHL special cleaner or soapy water. - Rinse outside of filter under warm running water.

 - Allow air filter to dry without using any external source of heat.

 - Do not impregnate the filter with oil.

-- ► Allow air filter to dry.
+- Allow air filter to dry.

 - ► Install the air filter.

-22.1.3 Installing the Air Filter
+23.1.4 Installing the air filter

 - ► Place the air filter in position.

-- Push the air filter towards the filter housing and turn it clockwise at the same time until it engages - the "STIHL" name must be horizontal.
+- Push the air filter in the direction of the filter housing and turn it clockwise at the same time until it engages - the "STIHL" name must be horizontal.

-- ► Install the shroud see "Shroud".
+- Install the shroud see "Shroud".